Ronald Ross (shinty player)

-Ronald Ross, MBE (born 1975) is a retired Scottish shinty player who played for Kingussie Camanachd.
-He is a forward, the only man to have ever scored more than 1000 goals in the sport and who has broken several other records as an individual and as part of Kingussie's record-breaking first team.
+Ronald Ross, MBE (born 1975) is a retired Scottish shinty player who played for Kingussie Camanachd, who he currently manages.
+He played as a forward.
+He is the only player to have ever scored more than 1000 goals in the sport and who has broken several other records as an individual and as part of Kingussie's record-breaking first team.

 The media has awarded him the nickname "Ronaldo of the Glens" in tribute to his scoring prowess, drawing comparisons with the famous Portuguese footballer.
-Everyone in shinty just calls him "Ronald".